ojitha/ojitha.github.io/_posts/2023-06-10-Spark2Redshift.md

 FROM postgres:13.4
 ```

-In my [previous]({%post_url 2023-06-09-Spark-Streaming-part-2%}) post I've already explained how to create Docker AWS Glue container to host Juputer notebooks and how to create shared network `ojnw-1`.
+In my *Spark Streaming Basics*[^3] post, I've already explained how to create Docker AWS Glue container to host Juputer notebooks and how to create shared network `ojnw-1`.

 Here is the code to insert data to Postgres: